harness/developer-hub/release-notes/continuous-delivery.md

 - Add support to fetch primary manifest identifier when there's one helm manifest (CDS-88469)
   - Previous Behavior: The expression ``<+manifestConfig.primaryManifestId>`` was used to resolve for the case of multiple helm charts configured in service.
-  - The similar expression can be used to leverage single helm chart configured in service to use helm expression.Refer [Docs](/docs/continuous-delivery/deploy-srv-diff-platforms/helm/deploy-helm-charts.md)
+  - The similar expression can be used to leverage single helm chart configured in service to use helm expression.
+See our [docs](/docs/continuous-delivery/deploy-srv-diff-platforms/helm/deploy-helm-charts.md) for more info.

 - Receiving Unauthorized errors in between steady state checks, intermittently (CDS-88446, ZD-56104)
   - Issue occurred when using GCP and a GCP access token.